mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 ### Planned Contributions

 Based on our security analysis of Keycloak, our planned contributions center on enhancing core security components through adaptive session timeout mechanisms based on user activity and risk levels, alongside real-time token status verification with rate limiting.
 We would address identified vulnerabilities in certificate validation (CWE-295) and credential protection (CWE-522) through detailed documentation updates highlighting secure configuration practices for SSL/TLS validation in HttpClientBuilder and TruststoreConfiguration components.
-For XML parsing vulnerabilities in core SAML functionality, we propose architectural improvements to prevent XXE attacks and enhance federation provider security through provider-specific security checks.
-These contributions aim to improve Keycloak's security posture while maintaining functionality and performance.
+Additionally, we would propose a comprehensive review of XML parsing vulnerabilities to mitigate potential SAML-related risks.

 ## Reflection